DARQ-Envoy/lendsqr-fe-test/README.md

 - In the data-structure file, using typescript, I created types for data and structured those types to make more complex types.
 That can be found in the following path: src/utility/data-structure.ts

-- In the logic file, I created a function that returns an async function that get intercepted by the thunk middleware and used to both consume the api, fetching the required data and dispatching actions to get that data stored.
+- In the logic file, I created a function that returns an async function that get intercepted by the thunk middleware and used to both consume the api fetching the required data and dispatching actions to get that data stored.
 That can be found in the following path: src/utility/logic.ts

 - My keen attention to detail